splunk/observability-workshop/docs/rum/RUM-online-boutique.md

 ## 2. Generate traffic

-The goal of this exercise is for you to browse the RUM enabled Online Boutique and buy different products and differently quantities. </br>
+The goal of this exercise is for you to browse the RUM enabled Online Boutique and buy different products and different quantities.
-For extra credit, you may even use the url from different browsers or from you smartphone.</br>
+For extra credit, you may even use the url from different browsers or from your smartphone.

 This will create  multiple sessions to investigate.